felipelouza/mm-repair/Readme.md

 ## Tools

 ### matrepair
 Tool to compute a grammar compressed matrix multiplication friendly version of a matrix given in `.csv` format.
-Calls the tools `mat2vc` and `irepair` (below) and, with option `-r`, shows a nice report detailing running times and compression ratio
+Calls the tools `mat2vc` and `irepair0` (below) and, with option `-r`, shows a nice report detailing running times and compression ratio

 ### mat2vc.py
 Tool to preprocess a matrix in csv format; creates a `.vc` and `.val` files containing a value-column representation of the matrix nonzero elements.
 Each nonzero element *a = A[i][j]* is represented by an integer encoding a pair *(id,j)* where *j* is the column index and *id* is the index of the position in the `.val` file containing the actual value *a*.

-### brepair/irepair
+### brepair/irepair0
 Tool to compute an integer based repair of the `.vc` file.
 Produces a `.vc.R` (rules) and `.vc.C` (sequence) files.

 ### makevec.py